 As a future project Tony hopes to showcase some of 3D modelled CAD architecture projects he has developed in the past.

 We are Tony and Anna, a retired couple living in rural Somerset, where we brought up three boys.
-They have long flown the nest and are have successful lives and careers in Stockport, Peterborough and Cambridge.
+They have long flown the nest and are have successful lives and careers in Stockport, Exeter and London.

 Tony had a Swiss father who later naturalised, and an Essex mother, while Anna comes from a German farming family that had to leave behind their farm lands in what is now Poland, to became refugees in West Germany.